mklomp/mirte-frame/bill_of_materials.md

-This repositoay contains the frame for the MIRTE Light, Basic and Pioneer.
+This repository contains the frame for the MIRTE Light, Basic and Pioneer.
 The releases will include files for lasercutting (DXF), 3D printing (STL), and files to generate renders for workshops (STEP).
+The current default thickness is 3mm.

 MIRTE Light & Basic needs:
 ==========================